Misuse of prescription & over-the-counter drugs to obtain illicit highs: how pharmacists can prevent abuse

-Stefania Chiappini is a MD, psychiatrist and a PhD student; Amira Guirguis is a PhD, MPharm; John Martin Corkery is a BA Hons (Open), MSc; and Fabrizio Schifano is a MD, psychiatrist, and chair in clinical pharmacology and therapeutics.
-All work within the Psychopharmacology, Drug Misuse and Novel Psychoactive Substances Research Unit at the School of Life and Medical Sciences, University of Hertfordshire, Hertfordshire, UK.
-Amira Guirguis also is a senior lecturer and MPharm programme director at Swansea University Medical School, Institute of Life Sciences.
+Stefania Chiappini is an MD, psychiatrist and a PhD student; Amira Guirguis is a PhD, MPharm; John Martin Corkery is a BA Hons, MSc; and Fabrizio Schifano is an MD, psychiatrist, and chair in clinical pharmacology and therapeutics.
+All work within the Psychopharmacology, Drug Misuse and Novel Psychoactive Substances Research Unit at the School of Life and Medical Sciences, University of Hertfordshire, UK.
+Amira Guirguis is also a senior lecturer and MPharm programme director at Swansea University Medical School, Institute of Life Sciences.

 Corresponding author: Stefania Chiappini, email@example.com